Broadcasting in Ad Hoc Multiple Access Channels: An adaptive activation based broadcast

-\begin{proof} Let a packet $p$ be injected into a station that is either already enqueued or gets enqueued at the next round after injection.
-The packet $p$ meets every station that is already at the queue when $p$ is injected.
-These stations hold one packet each at a round packet~$p$ is injected and these packets will be heard before~$p$ is heard, which increments the latency of~$p$ by the number of these stations.
-Packet $p$ meets every station that is added to the queue while $p$ is waiting in the queue.
-Such an addition is triggered by a collision just after the added station got activated, which contributes one round to the waiting time of~$p$.
-Additionally, the round of collision when $p$ is transmitted just after its injection contributes~$1$ to the latency, along with the round when $p$ is finally heard. \end{proof}
+\begin{proof} When a packet $p$ does not meet any other packet nor station then it is heard in the next round after injection, so the packet spends just one round in the system.
+Otherwise, let a packet~$p$ be injected into a station that is either already enqueued or will be enqueued in the next round after $p$'s injection.
+Packet $p$ meets every packet that is already in the queue when $p$ is injected and also any packet injected into the same station along with~$p$.
+We may conservatively assume that $p$ is heard as the last packet transmitted by the station holding~$p$.
+Each of these packets~$q$ that $p$ meets delays~$p$ by one round, namely the round when $q$ is heard.
+Packet $p$ meets every station that gets enqueued after $p$'s station got enqueued while $p$ is waiting in the queue.
+Such an addition to the queue is marked by a collision, occurring just after the added station gets activated, which contributes one round to $p$'s waiting time.
+The two possible extra rounds of $p$ waiting, unaccounted for yet, consist of (1)~collision when $p$ is transmitted in vain just after its injection, and (2)~the round when $p$ is finally heard. \end{proof}

-Next we estimate packet latency when injection rate satisfies $\rho = \frac{1}{2}$.
-A strategy of the adversary is called \emph{queue persistent} during a time interval when it has the following properties. \begin{quote} \begin{enumerate} \item When a station is activated while no other station is active, then two packets are injected into this station, and in the next round another station is activated. \item If a station is activated while some other stations are active, then this is by way of injecting one packet into the station. \item When a message is heard in a round and some other stations are active, then a collision occurs in the next round. \end{enumerate} \end{quote} An action of the adversary is considered advantageous, as compared to some other one, when the action increases packet latency.
+Next we estimate packet latency when injection rate is~$\frac{1}{2}$.
+An adversary's strategy is called \emph{queue persistent} during a time interval when it has the following properties. \begin{quote} \begin{enumerate} \item When a station is activated, while no other station is active, then two packets are injected into this station, and in the next round another station is activated. \item If a station is activated, while some other stations are active, then this is by way of injecting one packet into the station. \item When a message is heard in a round, and there are still pending packets in stations in the queue, then collision occurs in the next round. \end{enumerate} \end{quote} An action of the adversary is considered advantageous, as compared to some other ones, when the action increases packet latency.